38 Free Promissory Note Templates & Forms (Word | PDF)

 The rate of interest charged may be regulated depending on the jurisdiction, thus it’s important to be cognizant of the local laws.

-Should there be any Penalty for Late Payment?
+Should there be any penalty for late payment?

 There should be a penalty for late payment.
 This will ensure the borrower does not delay in repaying the amount owed when it falls due.

-Should the Borrower Provide any Collateral for the Note?
+Should the borrower provide any collateral for the note?

 The borrower can provide collateral depending on the amount borrowed or based on the terms of the lender.
 If the borrower does not have a good repayment history the lender will request for collateral to cover the risk of default.
 If the lender has lost money when lending without collateral, he/she may consider ensuring that he/she gets security from borrowers.
-Providing collateral makes the promissory note secured.
+Providing collateral makes this note secured.

-Should the Collateral be Equivalent to the Borrowed Amount?
+Should the collateral be equivalent to the borrowed amount?

 Collateral can be equivalent to the borrowed amount or more and not less.
 This is to allow the lender to be able to recover the full amount loaned, interest and penalty charges in case of default.
 If the collateral is more than the loaned amount, the borrower can request additional funds using the same security.